-The remaining 14 credit hours will be selected from graduate-level electives listed in the attached document, or as recommended by the Faculty Advisor/s.
+The remaining 30 credit hours will be selected from graduate-level electives listed in the attached document, or as recommended by the Faculty Advisor/s.

 b.
-Master of Science in Veterinary Science (MVSc), Overview
+Master of Science in Veterinary Sciences (MVSc), overview

-Thesis Option: The Master of Science in Veterinary Science graduate program currently existing in the College of Veterinary Medicine aims to produce candidates successful in focused areas of Veterinary Science and One Health research under the mentorship of a faculty member whose interest and expertise complements the interest of the candidate.
+Thesis Option: The Master of Science in Veterinary Science graduate program currently existing in the College of Veterinary Medicine aims to produce candidates successful in focused areas of Veterinary Sciences and One Health research under the mentorship of a faculty member whose interest and expertise complements the interest of the candidate.
 Applicants to the program are expected to have a specific interest area or career goal, based on which the graduate program contents, thesis project, and relevant course selections will be determined.
-Candidates have up to two years to complete the MVSc program, with successful completion of a thesis project, including approval of completion by the Advisory Committee of graduate faculty.
-A minimum of three members, including the Faculty advisor will constitute the Committee.
+Candidates have up to 2 years to complete the MVSc program, with successful completion of a thesis project, including approval of completion by the Advisory Committee of graduate faculty.
+A minimum of 3 members, including the Faculty faculty advisor will constitute the Committee.